jibrilsharafi/AdvancedLogger/README.md

 - [ ] **Test other microcontrollers**: the library is currently tested only on the ESP32, but it should be tested on other microcontrollers to ensure compatibility.
 - [ ] **MQTT integration**: the ability to send logs to an MQTT server would be a great addition, as it would allow to monitor the device remotely.
 - [x] ~~**Consistent spacing**: the spacing between the different parts of the log should be consistent, to make it easier to read.~~ Not needed, as the format is already quite clear.
+- [ ] **Buffered logging**: the ability to buffer the logs and send them in chunks would be a great addition, as it would allow to save power and reduce the number of writes to the memory.
+This has been tested, but the results did not show any significant improvement in speed.